 Friday is also normally our treat night and we have chippy chips!
-The kids and Ben may have a piece of fish or two as well.
-I have chippy chips and cook my own beans at home and then cover in apple cider vinegar.
+I cook my own beans at home and then cover in apple cider vinegar.
 I’m drooling just thinking about it!
 It’s my favourite naughty meal!
 If we don’t have chippy chips then I still love a takeaway style meal on a Friday night, there’s just something about a Friday that makes me feel like treating myself.
 If not chips, then a homemade vegetable curry with coconut milk or cream and Free & Easy curry pastes which are free from pretty much everything and vegan friendly (and mild too so great for the kids), served with wholegrain rice.
 Ben makes a great curry!

 The rest of the meals are plant based and filled with vegetables or salad.
 We only use wholegrain rice, pasta and breads.
-Our home is also refined sugar free (aside from Ben’s mayonnaise).
+Our home is also refined sugar free as much as possible.
 The flatbreads are brilliant.
 They contain only five ingredients and are by a brand called Crosta and Mollica.
 They have been one of my best finds!
 We either make flatbread pizzas with Violife vegan cheese (made from coconut oil) or we put a generous layer of tomato puree and loads of steamed veg on top.
 Another favourite is to top with salad, vegan Gosh balls and houmous.
 A drizzle of apple cider vinegar on all three of these options and you’ve got one of my favourite vegan meals.

 I tend to order most of our food from Ocado and top up with Tesco if we need to.
 We spend around £75-£100 per week, though I’m trying to keep this to £75.
 Sometimes I can go a little longer and leave up to 10 days between deliveries.
 We are a family of four.
 Oh, the sausages we use are by Dees and I’ve only found them at Ocado so far.
 They are made from pea protein, seaweed and veg in a vegetable casing.
 They are so delicious.
 Weird at first, but now we love them and have them every week.
 They can be chopped up into the soup or pasta, used in pittas like a burger or even as the ‘meat’ for a roast.
 Though we love to just have stuffing with our roast dinners.